roadmapsh/deprecated-version/src/guides/what-is-internet.md

 layout: "layouts/guide.njk"
 title: "How does the internet work?"
 description: "Learn the basics of internet and everything involved with this short video series"
+seo:
+  title: "How does the internet work? - roadmap.sh"
+  description: "Learn the basics of internet and everything involved with this short video series"
 isNew: false
 type: "textual"
 date: 2021-02-29